0xlukem/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 For detailed instructions on connecting MetaMask to the Dancebox appchain, refer to the [Tanssi Documentation](https://docs.tanssi.network/builders/toolkit/ethereum-api/wallets/metamask/#connect-metamask-to-evm-appchain){target=\_blank}.

-Once connected, you can safely add your `projectId` to your application.
+Once connected, you can safely add your `projectId` to your application:
-Next, safely add your `projectId` to your application:

 1. Create a `.env.local` file in the root directory of your project